aegilops/find_motion/README.md

 ## Installing

-You can clone the repo and call `./find_motion.py` directly.
-Use `python3 -mpip install -r requirements.txt --user` to install dependencies.
+First clone the repo and change into the directory.

 To install as a module do `python3 -mpip install . --user` in the repo directory.
 You can run it with `find_motion` once it is installed.

+Otherwise, use `python3 -mpip install -r requirements.txt --user` to install dependencies.
+Then call `./find_motion.py` directly.

-If you get errors to do with progressbar, try uninstalling the `progressbar` module (`python3 -mpip uninstall progressbar`) and reinstalling `progressbar2` (`python3 -mpip install progressbar2 --user`).
+If you start to get errors to do with progressbar, try reinstalling `progressbar2` (`python3 -mpip install progressbar2 --user`) - something else may have installed `progressbar`, which conflicts with `progressbar2`.

 ## Usage